ChrisVatos/JavaScriptTutorialBook/Chapter_9/DOM.md

     → document.querySelectorAll(): Returns all elements within the document that match the specified selector

-        → Will return a static NodeList, which represents a list of the document's elements that match the specified group of selectors”
+        → Will return a static NodeList conataining a list of the document's elements that match the specified group of selectors”